-After lunch, you will depart on a game drive in the Park.
-The Tarangire National Park is especially renowned for its large herds of elephants, tree climbing lions, huge pythons, its herds of oryx which are regularly seen, and also for its rock paintings which were done by early man tens of thousands of years ago.
+After lunch you will depart on a game drive in the Park.
+The Tarangire National Park is especially renowned for its large herds of elephants and oryx, tree climbing lions and huge pythons, as well as rock paintings which were done by early man tens of thousands of years ago.

 Ngorongoro Oldeani Lodge is a colonial lodge situated on a picturesque hill with spectacular views.
 The lodge is just 9 km from the Ngorongoro Gate.

 Depart after an early breakfast for the drive to the Ngorongoro Conservation Area Main Gate.
-Your driver will need to fill in some paperwork, so while you wait for him, you can visit the small information centre.
-You then drive up the narrow, winding road through magnificent trees and foliage to the crater rim itself - stopping at the view point to take in the most amazing view across the entire crater.
-The road continues around the crater rim to the descent road down into the crater, and within 90 minutes you will be on the crater floor itself.
+Your driver will need to fill in some paperwork, so while you wait for him you can visit the small information centre.
+You then drive up the narrow, winding road through magnificent trees and foliage to the crater rim itself, stopping at the view point to take in the most amazing view across the entire crater.
+The road continues around the crater rim to the descent road down into the crater and within 90 minutes you will be on the crater floor itself.
 The Ngorongoro Crater is on many peoples bucket list of places to see and visit.
 This natural wonder is the largest unflooded, intact volcanic caldera in the world.
-The actual crater is about 20 km across and 600 meters deep, and covers 300 sq km.
+The actual crater is about 20 km across.
+600 meters deep and covers 300 sq km.
 Within the rim there are an estimated 30,000 animals, making this one of the densest concentration of wildlife within Africa.
-Explore every inch of the caldera floor, stopping for a picnic lunch before heading back to your lodge, arriving in time for sundowners and dinner.
+Explore every inch of the caldera floor, stopping for a picnic lunch, before heading back to your lodge in time for sundowners and dinner.

 Ole Serai is ideally located near to the Central Seronera area of the Serengeti National Park around the vicinity of the famous Moru Kopjes.
-The camp is perched between the Rongai Hills and Nyaroboro Hills, a few metres away from the banks of the Mbalageti/Seronera River offering a variety of resident wildlife (including all the Big 5) as well as a Hippo Pool located only a few metres away from the camp.
+The area has a variety of resident wildlife (including all the Big 5) as well as a Hippo Pool located only a few metres away from the camp.

 Today, depart after breakfast with a packed lunch, which allows you to stay out for the entire day, returning late afternoon to the lodge.
 The Serengeti is probably one of the most famous safari destinations in the world, and offers what many people consider to be some of the best game viewing in Africa.
 Large herds of wildebeest and buffalo, thousands of antelope such as eland, impala, gazelles and topi, and family groups of zebra and giraffe are closely watched by eager predators such as lion, leopard, cheetah and spotted hyena, who are always on the lookout for a quick and easy meal.
 Rhino, elephant, jackal, aardwolf, porcupine, warthogs, baboons, vervet monkeys, serval cats and hippo are just some of the other 70 mammal species that can be found here.

 After lunch, depart on a game drive in the Park.
-The Lake Manyara National Park is renowned for its excellent bird-watching opportunities in general, as more than 400 different bird species have been recorded.
-Other wildlife includes elephant, buffalo, cheetah, hippo, Masai giraffe, wildebeest, impala, zebra, warthogs, large troops of baboons, and the legendary but rarely seen tree-climbing lions.
+The Lake Manyara National Park is renowned for its excellent bird-watching opportunities, as more than 400 different bird species have been recorded.
+Other wildlife includes elephant, buffalo, cheetah, hippo, Masai giraffe, wildebeest, impala, zebra, warthogs, large troops of baboons and the legendary but rarely seen tree-climbing lions.

-After breakfast, you will be transferred back to Arusha.
+After breakfast, you will be transferred back to Arusha and taken to Arusha Airport.
 The drive is about 2.5 to 3 hours on a tarred road.